Start here

 integration.
 Writes a handoff.json on exit

 so an auditor can verify the run offline.
-Doc page at
+See

 /agents.